 Liji Badlands and Little Huangshan

-At the foot of the mountain located on the other side of Beinan River from the Liji Badlands is the sight of a cliff a little over two kilometers wide.
-This is the consequence of Beinan Conglomerate rain erosion taking place towards the tip of the Central Mountain Plain which forms "Little Huangshan".
+Right across Beinan River from Liji Badlands at the foot of the mountain, you will find a 2km wide cliff.
+This is the result of the Beinan Conglomerate, at the end of Central Mountain Range, being eroded by rainwater, known as “Little Huangshan.”
 The Beinan Conglomerate, which is a part of the Eurasian tectonic plates, differs from the Liji Badlands, which belong to the Philippine tectonic plates.
-Thus, coming to the Liji Badlands is like visiting a natural geological classroom, where one can see the consequences of the collision between the Philippine and Eurasian tectonic plates.
+As a result, one can observe the consequences of the collision between the two tectonic plates at Liji Badlands.

 Status In operation